 ggdist: Make a Raincloud Plot to Visualize Distribution in ggplot2

 ggplot2 extension that is made for visualizing distributions and uncertainty.
-We’ll show see how
+Here’s what you’ll discover in the next 5 minutes:

 ggdist can be used to make a raincloud plot.